webqit/oohtml/README.md

 <body>
 ```

-If we qualify the scoped script with the `binding` keyword, changes that happen to live objects, like the element's *state* object, will automatically re-run specific statements in the script.
+If we defined the scoped script as `type="subscript"`, changes that happen to live objects, like the element's *state* object, will automatically re-run specific statements in the script.
+This gives us *Reactive Scripting*.

 ```html
 <body>